 “If they don't believe they can make it and become somebody, look at me and listen to my story,” he said.
 “I'm going to continue to succeed, and I'm going to do it for them.”
 To hear more of Hodge’s story, watch the video above.
 It’s an interview with Great Day SA where Hodge retells his story of his rough past, foster care, and finding his place in the world.

-Phillip Hodge aka Thuggizzle sits down with Bridget Smith on Great Day SA to talk about life before and after foster care.
+Here is a video from the Thuggizzle Cares you tube channel.
+Phillip Hodge aka Thuggizzle sits down on Great Day SA to talk about life before and after foster care.
 While interviewing with Bridget Smith, Thuggizzle is put on the spot and hits a freestyle.
-See the behind the scenes interview (full freestyle) below